HenryCrosswell/asymmetry_python/README.md

 ## Step 2 - Installation
 Install the scipt!

-1. To create a suitable conda environment, asumming your PWD is where the repo is located.
-The dependencies listed in [environment.yml](https://github.com/HenryCrosswell/asymmetry_python) will be automatically used by conda when creating a new environment with:
+1. Create a conda environment, with the dependencies listed in [environment.yml](https://github.com/HenryCrosswell/asymmetry_python).
 ```
 conda env create
 ```
-2. A new conda environment named `asymmetry`, which be activated before use:
+2. A new conda environment named `asymmetry`, which will be activated before use:
 ```
 conda activate asymmetry
 ```
-3. Install `asymmetry` next.
+3. Install `plot_tissue_asymmetry` next.
 ```
-pip install asymmetry
+pip install plot_tissue_asymmetry
 ```

 ## Step 2.5 - customise main.py
 Within the main.py file, you can customise the elevation and azimuth of your final plots.
+//could also be prompted in terminal so this editing script isn't necessary

 ## Step 3 - Run the script
 From your terminal, type: